 Reaffirming commitments to environmental and social governance helps to build resilience.
 Since the onset of the pandemic, there is evidence that the importance of corporate sustainability has only increased and that investors are increasingly motivated by ESG factors.

 Over this academic year, the Corporate Partner’s Program will work to shed light on the diverse impacts of the pandemic on organizations’ sustainability policies and how these policies create resilience to current and future disruptions.

-A kickoff event on the topic of resilience will be held October 29th, offering a range of viewpoints from a panel of professionals hailing from LA Metro, the United Nations, and US Green Building Council-LA.
-The event will be hosted on Zoom and open to the public, although we encourage registration through our Eventbrite link.
+A kickoff event on the topic of resilience was held on October 29th, offering a range of viewpoints from a panel of professionals hailing from LA Metro, the United Nations, and US Green Building Council-LA.

 Full versions of the reports below are available to CPP Members.

 The Telework Transition: Implications for Emissions Reporting, the Environment, and the Contemporary Workplace

 As public health shut downs forced office workers around the world to a new model of widespread working from home, their emissions, to some extent, went with them.
 The magnitude of this change will likely motivate companies to develop new ways of accounting for emissions from work from home employees as they attempt to represent their emissions from this year.
 This project will examine changes to reporting efforts by companies and strategies for more accurate accounting for 2020.